 A logical flow of questions aids the respondent's understanding and enhances the coherence of the response.
 Start with general questions and gradually move towards more specific ones.
 You might also consider starting with less sensitive questions to build rapport and trust, then progress to more sensitive or personal topics.
 If you're asking several questions on the same topic, group them together to make the survey easier to follow.

 Demographic questions about age, gender, location, income, education, and similar topics can provide important context for your analysis.
 However, be mindful of where you place these questions within your survey.
 If placed at the beginning, they might deter some respondents from completing the survey due to privacy concerns.
-Therefore, it's often recommended to place demographic questions at the end unless they are crucial for qualifying respondents.
+Therefore, it's often recommended to place demographic questions at the end unless they are important for qualifying respondents.

 The number of questions in your survey can impact the response rate and the quality of responses.
 A long survey can deter potential respondents or cause them to rush through answers.